-BMW is already using virtual realities to build prototypes of their vehicles.
-No longer are they building full-scale cars from clay, but full-scale VR models which can be modified at a moments notice speeding up the approval process and reducing engineering costs considerably.
+BMW is already using virtual realities to build prototypes of its vehicles.
+No longer are they building full-scale cars from clay, but full-scale VR models can be modified at a moment’s notice speeding up the approval process and reducing engineering costs considerably.

 Augmented Reality (Mixed Reality)

 Most of us are still living in the real world and long may this continue.
 But there is a way in which these two worlds could come together and work exceptionally well.
 This would be augmented reality.